matthew-ngzc/ml-automation/README.md

 # ml-automation
-autoplayer for mobile legends on PC
+autoplayer for mobile legends on PC.

 I have no idea if this works on linux or mac.
 Try at your own risk
 # Setup (for non-tech users, follow all steps.
 For tech users skip to step 5)
 1. Download VScode (a code editor to run the python code in) from [https://code.visualstudio.com/download](url) and run the installer